 Best “Free” or Inexpensive Hobbies for Women

-When I’m in search of a new book, I will often go and check the New York Times best book review page or go and check out the top books sold on Amazon (See the Bestsellers in Women’s Litterature).
-See also my list of the 7 Must-Read Books That Will Change You.
+Libraries are free to join, and guess what?
+There’s a whole host of books inside waiting for you to start reading!
+Reading is a great way to spend a rainy afternoon on the couch or when disconnecting from screens at bedtime.
+When I’m in search of a new book, I will often check the NY Times best book page or check out the top books on Amazon (See Bestsellers in Women’s Fiction).
+See also my list of the 7 Books That Will Change You.

-Volunteering: Volunteering not only gives you a meaningful hobby but will benefit others too.
+Volunteering not only gives you a meaningful hobby but will benefit others too.
 You can look for a list of local charity near you that you’d really love to give back to, and simply reach out to ask how you can help.
 Some companies also provide “ Volunteer in Partnership” to pick volunteering options, so check with your employer or a friend’s employer.

-Origami: Origami is the art of folding paper into fun little objects, and is one of the most budget-friendly hobbies to try.
+Origami is the art of folding paper into fun little objects, and is one of the most budget-friendly hobbies to try.
 You just need a piece of paper 😊 Watch a few examples on YouTube and try it out to see if that’s something you would enjoy.

-Creative writing.
 Skillshare has great free videos to explore on Creative Writing.
 If anything, even if you don’t pick up on this hobby, you will probably enjoy watching these videos and picking up a few interesting ideas: Skillshare videos on creative writing.

-There are a lot of meditation coloring books, or free images online that you can print and color.
-My favorite book right now is called Secret Garden (Amazon link) by Scottish artist Johanna Basford.
+There are also a lot of meditation coloring books, or free images online that you can print and color.
+My favorite book right now is called Secret Garden by Scottish artist Johanna Basford.
 There is something about the whimsical themes in nature that is calming.
 She also has cards you can color and mail to friends or family.
 Now you are combining your artistic activity with keeping in touch with friends too!

-Journaling: Not only does journaling allow you to explore your creative side, but it also helps to get all your emotions sorted out at the end of each day.
+Not only does journaling allow you to explore your creative side, but it also helps to get all your emotions sorted out at the end of each day.
 There are many ways to journal: bullet journaling, scrapbooking, or even just writing your thoughts in a notebook are all helpful ways to make some sense out of your day and explore your feelings.

-Other Hobbies Popular with Women
+Other Popular Hobbies for Women

 Caring for Houseplants

 Becoming a plant mom has been one of the hobbies I have personally taken up since social distancing started.
 Not only has it been fun and engaging, but double bonus when I grow herbs that I can cook with like basil or cilantro.
-Cactus plants have been shown to improve air quality so that’s another great reason to have a plant-mate.
+Plants have been shown to improve air quality so that’s another great reason to have a plant-mate.

-It’s easy to make excuses such as “I just don’t have a green thumb,” but I used to think that way too.
+It’s easy to make excuses such as “I just don’t have a green thumb,” and I used to think that way too.
 In reality, anyone can be a great plant mom with enough research, practice, and attention.
 Now, I even like to buy dying plants at clearance prices and bring them back!
-There are so many different types of plants out there; you will be able to find something for you.

 Painting – or drawing, or even graphic design – is a great way to relieve stress and bring some color into your life, so to speak.
 The best part about painting in particular is that there’s no real way to “ruin” it.
 If you make a mistake, you can simply use your creativity to incorporate that “mistake” into the painting, and no one will even know.

 Similar to yoga, dancing is another hobby that can help to reduce stress and provide you with a fun workout at the same time.
 As of today, you can join a multitude of virtual classes that offer lessons among a myriad of different dance styles!
 Whether you prefer more of a workout, such as Zumba, or would rather learn how to perform more hip-hop style moves, there is a class for you.
 There are also several free videos online that can teach you a lot of the same dance moves, though you won’t be able to participate in the same level of socialization that you would in a class.